 A) Simply put, we don’t want people to continue to use new bags.
-It is still in everyone’s best interest to use re-useable bags versus new bags each time they shop.
-We have 4 fun, unique re-useable bags that you can purchase; just ask the cashiers and they will help you out.
+It is still in everyone’s best interest to use reuseable bags versus new bags each time they shop.
+We have a variety of unique reuseable bags that you can purchase; just ask the cashiers and they will help you out.

 Q) Is organic garage still donating a portion of the proceeds from the bags to a charity?